 Previously, if you made a donation to a university that gave you the right to buy tickets to a sporting event, sometimes known as personal seat licenses (PSL), you could deduct 80% of that donation from your taxes.
 If you received tickets in return for your donation, you could deduct the donation less the value of those tickets.

-When the new tax reform law was passed, it repealed that rule.
-Instead of claiming 80% of the donation for the PSL as a deduction, you cannot claim any of the donation as a deduction, beginning with your tax year 2018 taxes (the ones you file in 2019).
+When the tax reform law was passed, it repealed that rule.
+Instead of claiming 80% of the donation for the PSL as a deduction, you cannot claim any of the donation as a deduction, beginning with your tax years 2018 – 2025.

 So, what if you still want to support your alma mater’s football team and get a tax deduction?

 Other Donations are Still Tax Deductible